Add to collection

 Dr Marcus Vandergoes

 We started the project, we were doing some pilot work on a lake over in the Wairarapa at the bottom of the North Island.
-So we’d been monitoring that lake for a few years and we’d noticed that it had been having these algal blooms and so we were trying to develop a pilot project to understand why that might be.
+So we’d been monitoring that lake for a few years and we’d noticed that it had been having these algal blooms5 and so we were trying to develop a pilot project to understand why that might be.
 But we devised it that we would look at what was happening in the modern system – so in the lake that’s going on now – but we would also use the mud cores from the bottom of the lake to look back in time to see that if that had been a naturally occurring event or whether that was something in more recent.

 Dr Susie Wood

 Of our lowland lakes, probably somewhere in the order of 50% of them are deteriorating in their health, so the aim of Lakes380 is to characterise the current and historic health of 10% of New Zealand’s lakes.
-And we’re doing that by collecting water and sediment samples to characterise what’s, what lives there now and what the water quality is like, and then we’re also taking sediment cores.
+And we’re doing that by collecting water and sediment6 samples to characterise what’s, what lives there now and what the water quality is like, and then we’re also taking sediment cores7.
 So sediment cores are like a storybook back in time, and we can go back and analyse these cores and learn more about what our lakes were once like and how and why they’ve changed.

 We’re working with iwi right the way across the country, and there’s two different components to that.
-One is making sure that we’re sampling lakes that are culturally significant, that we’re not sampling lakes that are wahi tapu or sacred and that we can work with them and share some of the information that we’re gathering but also hear their stories and histories of the lake because they are equally as important, and when we combine those different knowledge streams, we can have a much more enriched knowledge of our lakes and their health.
+One is making sure that we’re sampling lakes that are culturally significant, that we’re not sampling lakes that are wahi tapu8 or sacred and that we can work with them and share some of the information that we’re gathering but also hear their stories and histories of the lake because they are equally as important, and when we combine those different knowledge streams, we can have a much more enriched knowledge of our lakes and their health.

 Dr Marcus Vandergoes